michaelsanford/covid-chart-qc/README.md

 |`P`| `Float`  | _(Unknown)_ |
 |`R`| `Number` | Recoveries (Total) |
 |`T`| `Number` | Tests Conducted (Total, delayed 48h) |

-## Jupyter Notebook

-Also available [on Kaggle as a Jupyter Notebook](https://www.kaggle.com/michaelsanford/covid-explorer-quebec), which will probably be the one I will continue actively developing.